EXCLUSIVE-S.Africa confirms going for COVAX vaccine scheme for 10% of population

 By Alexander Winning

-JOHANNESBURG, Nov 24 (Reuters) - The South African government is going with the COVAX global COVID-19 vaccine distribution scheme, with a committed purchase for 10% of its population of 58 million, a senior health official said on Tuesday.
+JOHANNESBURG, Nov 24 (Reuters) - South Africa is going with the COVAX global COVID-19 vaccine distribution scheme, with a committed purchase for 10% of its population of 58 million, a senior health official said on Tuesday.

-The country's initial strategy is to protect the vulnerable, including healthcare workers and priority groups, she said.

-A group of experts had advised the government to commit to buy coronavirus vaccines for 10% of its people via the COVAX Facility, Reuters reported earlier this month.

-The government has publicly expressed support for COVAX but had yet to say what percentage of the population it would seek to cover via the facility co-led by the World Health Organization, and whether it would go for the facility's committed purchase arrangement.
+The government has publicly expressed support for COVAX, but it had yet to say how much of the population it would seek to cover via the facility co-led by the World Health Organization, and whether it would go for the committed, rather than optional, purchase arrangement.

+South Africa will make a 500 million rand ($33 million) payment to help fund production of vaccines that will be made available via the facility, Finance Minister Tito Mboweni said earlier on Tuesday.

+Mboweni said at a conference that a further 4.5 billion rand could be necessary to procure vaccines in future, without specifying how it would be spent.
+The government is trying to keep its options open while it assesses which vaccine will be most effective locally and most affordable.

+But health campaigners say countries in this bracket also lack the diplomatic weight to shape the scheme to their advantage, unlike rich nations paying bigger sums, leaving them at a double disadvantage.

+South Africa had to weigh the benefits of signing up to the scheme versus agreeing bilateral deals with major pharmaceutical companies, or waiting to see which vaccines proved the most effective in late-stage clinical trials, an official close to the government's vaccine discussions told Reuters.

-South Africa has recorded the most coronavirus infections on the African continent, with more than 760,000 confirmed cases and more than 20,000 deaths to date.
+The country has recorded the most coronavirus infections on the African continent, with more than 760,000 confirmed cases and more than 20,000 deaths to date.
+It imposed one of the world's strictest lockdowns in March to contain the virus, compounding pre-existing economic woes.

 ((alexander.winning@tr.com; +27 10 346 1076))